AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Sample Selection and SFH Reconstruction

 \end{itemize}

 Of the 302 face-on AGN candidates, 23 were excluded based on this cut, leaving a final AGN sample of 279 AGN galaxies.
-The 40\,percent cutoff fractions were chosen to be conservative --- W18 found a total of only 11 type 1 AGNs in their sample of 303 AGNs (by cross-reference with \citealt{OhType1}).
-For a summary of the full AGN sample selection process, see Fig.~\ref{fig:selectionmethod}.
+The 40\,\% cutoff fractions were chosen to be conservative --- W18 found a total of only 11 type 1 AGNs in their sample of 303 AGNs (by cross-referencing with \citealt{OhType1}).
+For a summary of the full AGN sample selection process, see Figure~\ref{fig:selectionmethod}.

-Based on data from the SDSS NASA-Sloan Atlas (NSA), the mean stellar mass of the AGN sample is $\log($M$_{\ast}/$M$_\odot)\,{=}\,10.4$, with a mean redshift of $z\,{=}\,0.053$, as compared with a mean stellar mass of $\log($M$_{\ast}/$M$_\odot)\,{=}\,10.2$ and mean redshift of $z\,{=}\,0.046$ for all MaNGA DR16 galaxies (see Fig.~\ref{fig:SMzdists}).
+Based on data from the SDSS NASA-Sloan Atlas (NSA), the mean stellar mass of the AGN sample is $\log($M$_{\ast}/$M$_\odot)\,{=}\,10.4$, with a mean redshift of $z\,{=}\,0.053$, as compared with a mean stellar mass of $\log($M$_{\ast}/$M$_\odot)\,{=}\,10.2$ and mean redshift of $z\,{=}\,0.046$ for all MaNGA DR16 galaxies (see Figure~\ref{fig:SMzdists}).
 Below, we select a sample of matched control galaxies against which we compare the AGN sample.